UniMath/agda-unimath/src/foundation/equivalence-induction.lagda.md

 ## Properties

-### Equivalence induction is equivalent to the contractibility of the total space of equivalences

-#### Contractibility of the total space of equivalences implies equivalence induction
+### Contractibility of the total space of equivalences implies equivalence induction

 ```agda
 module _